raghuugare/raghuugare.bkup/_posts/2014-12-25-hello_world.markdown

 {% endhighlight %}

-Above, you saw a simple C-program with a function to compute the `factorial` _defined & exercised_.
+Above is a simple C-program with a function to compute the `factorial` of a positive integer _defined & exercised_.

 ## A Java program...